-The University of Hartford's Presidents’ College had its beginnings some 20 years ago, in the academic year 1989–90, as a part of the University’s outreach to the larger community.
-The Presidents’ College is a program for the provision of non-credit courses designed for adult learners, especially older adults.
+The Presidents’ College at the University of Hartford had its beginnings nearly thirty years ago, in the academic year 1989-1990, as part of the University’s outreach to the larger community (though the name came later).
+The Presidents’ College is a program of non-credit courses designed for adult learners, especially older adults, and taught primarily by university faculty members.
 These courses and related activities, of varying lengths and intensity, are available to all members of the public.
-Tuition is charged on a per-activity basis, but participants can also become Fellows of the Presidents’ College and receive discounts on tuition and on other University services.
+Tuition is charged on a per-activity basis, but participants can also become Fellows of the President’s College and receive discounts on tuition and on other University services.

 The director of the program from the beginning was Patricia Cremins, who served until 2006, working initially in the University’s continuing education division, then as part of the President’s Office, and finally as a member of the Development Department, reporting initially to the Vice-President for Institutional Advancement and, as of 2005, to the Director of Alumni Affairs.